OTHER SPECIAL EVENT STATIONS

 We therefore intend to celebrate the centenary of this first G call sign in Lowton, we know Stan had the call 6LC prior to the introduction of G calls in 1921 but as yet we can not find the actual date of the 6LC call.

-WE HOPE TO OBTAIN THE SES CALL SIGN GB6LC.
+WE were able TO OBTAIN THE SES CALL SIGN GB6LC.

 Watch this web page for details of this Special Event Station.